It’s easy for beginner designers to

 Contrast

-By learning these simple concepts, anyone should be able to
+By learning these simple concepts, anyone should be able

-to diverse audiences, including those with disabilities.
-Are you
+cater to diverse audiences, including those with

+fundamental design concepts?
 If yes, follow me along!

 Structure